DannyCarlton/osBible.org/mysql/README.md

-# Open Source Bible Project — mysql databases
+# Open Source Bible Project &mdash; mysql databases
 These are the basic database tables needed for an online Bible.